Vonage Video API archiving lets you record, save and retrieve sessions.

 for an archive of a session in a project that uses H.264 as

-If a stream is disrupted or interrupted by a network problem, several files may be present for the same stream (corresponding to each segment), and the filename for each stream segment will be appended with an index number (such as "1" or "2") after the stream ID to identify the order of the segment.
+If a stream is interrupted and resumed because of automatic reconnection or when a stream is added and removed repeatedly in a manual stream mode archive, several files may be present for the same stream (corresponding to each segment), and the filename for each stream segment will be appended with an index number (such as "_1" or "_2") after the stream ID to identify the order of the segment.

 startTimeOffset